Tea with Mrs Michelle Obama at The White House

 Support for SEN/non-SEN Pupils & Parents

-We provide affordable Maths, English and science support for school-aged children and their parents.
+We provide quality, Maths, English and science support for school-aged children and their parents.
 We aim to support neuro-diverse members for the local community.
-This includes working with adult dyslexic care-workers, who are in local nursing homes.
+As well as school-aged children, this includes working with dyslexic adults, many of whom we are supporting to improve their literacy and numeracy skills, in preparation for promotion opportunities in their field of work (e.g.) care-workers in local nursing homes.

 Reach Society FREE Careers Conversation